 The process of handing over security to Afghan forces – ‘transition’ – saw the international military’s role change from leading combat operations to training, advising and assisting.
 This marked a significant milestone for Afghanistan and its people.

 It has also enabled UK troop numbers to reduce and combat operations to decrease.
-At its peak, in Helmand alone there were 137 UK bases and around 9,500 UK troops.
+Currently there are nearly 1,000 UK troops deployed in Afghanistan.

 We have everything because of the assistance of our international mentors and advisors.
 Major Aziz, a criminal investigation officer in Helmand Police Force.

 The UK and international partners have committed significant resources in Afghanistan to help rebuild and stabilise the country.

 Since the drawdown of force elements, British troops are now stationed in Kabul where they take the lead within the Kabul Security Force, a 7 nation organisation which provides vital force protection for UK and coalition advisors who are working with our Afghan partners to increase the capabilities and capacity across the Afghan National Defence and Security Forces.

 Alongside military activities, the UK has supported a wide range of projects to improve education, healthcare, economic growth and local governance, in Helmand and across the country.

 The UK also provides mentors who work in a training and advisory role within the Afghan National Army Officers' Academy and Infantry Branch School among other Afghan institutions.

 These have been made possible by improved security provided by international troops and the Afghan National Security Forces.